rdoukali42/Network_LLMs/README.md

 - **Google** for Gemini AI models
 - **Streamlit** for the beautiful UI framework
 - Open source community for various tools and libraries

+---

+**Built with ❤️ using LangChain, LangGraph, and Gemini AI**

+*Last Updated: October 2025*

+---

+### A Note from the Developer

+The best code I've written isn't the cleverest—it's the code that made someone else's day easier.
+This project is my attempt at doing just that.

+**– Reda**